Barugo

-Barugo (IPA: [bɐˈɾugo]), officially the Municipality of Barugo (Bungto han Barugo; Bayan ng Barugo), is a 4th class municipality in the province of Leyte, Philippines.
+Barugo (IPA: [bɐˈɾugo]), officially the Municipality of Barugo (Bungto han Barugo; Bayan ng Barugo), is a municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 34,497 people.

 Residents of the town of Barugo are traditionally referred to as Barugonon but often incorrectly referred to as Barugueños.

 Barugo is a town in the northern coastal part of Leyte province facing Carigara Bay, 50 km north-west of Tacloban City, whose history dates back to the early days of Spanish colonization.